nefelim4ag/Ananicy/README.md

 ```
 { "name": "java", "cmdlines": ["freenet.node.NodeStarter"], "type": "service" }
 ```
-Which this translates to is: apply the rule to any process named `java`, that received `freenet.node.NodeStarter` as a command line argument.
+This translates to: apply the rule to any process named `java`, that received `freenet.node.NodeStarter` as a command line argument.
 You can add more than one "cmdlines" in case you want to fine tune your rules.

 ## What's bad?